Learning QoE from Packet-Level Measurements in Encrypted Video Conferencing Traffic: Related Work

 The domain of QoE analysis has been extensively studied over the years.
 Bentaleb et al. \cite{bentaleb2019bandwidth} introduced a Recursive Least Squares (RLS) model to predict the instantaneous available network bandwidth.
 Their goal was to improve QoE by optimizing the data chunk size within the Dynamic Adaptive Streaming over HTTP (DASH) protocol.
 Through their method, the authors reported improved achieved bitrates and a reduction in stall events during video streaming sessions.

-Numerous studies have proposed Neural Network (NN) and Deep Learning (DL)–based methods for QoE prediction under the constraint of encrypted traffic.
+Numerous studies have proposed NN and DL–based methods for QoE prediction under the constraint of encrypted traffic.
 For example, Vega et al. \cite{torres2017unsupervised} introduced an unsupervised DL model based on a Restricted Boltzmann Machine (RBM) \cite{hinton2006reducing} for real-time prediction of various No-Reference (NR) QoE metrics in video streaming.
-Their model estimates indicators such as video jerkiness, image blockiness, and multiple blur and noise related features.
+Their model estimates indicators such as video jerkiness, image blockiness, and multiple blur and noise-related features.
 Although they report an accuracy exceeding 85\%, this performance is achieved only for a specific type of video content, limiting the generalization of their approach.

 Raca et al. \cite{raca2020leveraging} explored two classical ML methods, viz.
 Support Vector Machines (SVM) and Random Forests (RF), alongside a DL approach using Long Short-Term Memory (LSTM) networks to predict throughput in cellular networks.
 Their experiments demonstrated that increasing the granularity of the input data improved performance, reflected in a reduced absolute error percentage between predicted and actual throughput.